 Is your school-ager looking for something fun and exciting to fill the long, summer days?
-Make this a summer to be remembered!
 Join us for an outstanding Summer Camp program chock-full of field trips, outdoor experiences, classroom projects, and opportunities to get to know others in a supportive and friendly community.
-For elementary children, ages 6-10.
+For elementary children, ages 6-11.

 Exciting daily field trips: Embark on a new adventure every day as you visit places such as the Cheyenne Mountain Zoo, Fountain Creek Nature Center, Santa’s Workshop, and the Dinosaur Resource Center.
 Attend special performances and programs at the public library.
 Take an art class at the Bemis Art School.
 Enjoy warm summer days swimming, hiking, picnicking and relaxing with friends.
 Be active and have fun roller skating, bowling, practicing gymnastics, and more.
 Look forward to each and every day!